 - 2,500+ SERP lookups every 24 hours

-Long Tail Pro is a premium tool and does not currently offer a free trial.
+Long Tail Pro is a premium tool and does offer a 7-days free trial (subscription to be cancelled before 7 days).
 Subscriptions start as low as $25 per month (when billed annually).
 Long Tail Pro currently offers three plans to users.